SidneyNemzer/snippets/docs/faq.md

 ## Can you add *[insert feature here]*

-See [the roadmap](roadmap.md) for planned features.
+See [the Github Project](https://github.com/SidneyNemzer/snippets/projects/1) for planned features.
 [Open an issue](https://github.com/SidneyNemzer/snippets/issues) if you'd like to suggest a feature.

 ## What font is the logo in?

 Freestyle Script.
-Maybe you don't find that too interesting, but I'll forget it if I don't write it somewhere...
+Maybe you don't find that too interesting, but I'll forget it if I don't write it down somewhere...